 The antiviral properties of EGCG appear to be due to its structural characteristics, namely, the presence of pyrogallic and galloyl groups.

 In vitro studies have shown that green tea and black tea polyphenols can reduce the glycemic index of starchy foods.
 Hence, they could be useful in controlling their glycemic index in vivo.
 This effect seems to be due to the inhibition of pancreatic alpha-amylase and other digestive enzymes, and to a direct interaction between starch and phytochemicals that would reduce the surface area of starch granules available for enzyme activity.
-Green tea appears to be equally effective against both gluten-containing foods, against which black tea appears less effective, and gluten-free foods.
-For more information, see the article on tea polyphenols.
+Green tea appears to be equally effective against both gluten-containing foods, against which black tea appears less effective, and gluten free foods.

 During weight loss and weight-loss maintenance it is important to keep as constant as possible the daily energy expenditure.

 Since the 90s, it has been proposed that green tea, by virtue of its content of caffeine and catechins could be of help for: